goladus/ff4fepr/README.md

   --debug, -d
   --jv, -j
-  --rydia-allrares      Rydia starts with all four rare call spells (also renames the Dummied cockatrice spell) --randomize-drops     Randomizes all drop tables.
+  --rydia-allrares      Rydia starts with all four rare call spells (also renames the Dummied cockatrice spell) --dk-equip            Dark Knight Cecil gains access to most equipment shared by Kain and Paladin Cecil --randomize-drops     Randomizes all drop tables.
   --modup-weaponatk     Runs a preprogrammed set of various randomizations on weapon attack.
   --uber-tellah         Tellah starts with some overpowered enemy abilities